York and Selby Lines

-The York and Selby lines are commuter railway lines in West and North Yorkshire.
+The York and Selby lines are railway lines in West and North Yorkshire.
 They provide a frequent service between Leeds, York, and Selby and intermediate stations.
 Metrocards of West Yorkshire Metro can be used between Leeds and Micklefield.
 Train operating companies are Northern for stopping trains, and CrossCountry, London North Eastern Railway and TransPennine Express for long-distance trains which continue beyond the termini of the local routes to and from Hull, Liverpool, Manchester, Newcastle upon Tyne and Scotland.
 The Leeds bound trains continue to Manchester, Liverpool, Reading, Plymouth, Penzance and Bristol.

 Line details

 Although the lines are separate east of Micklefield station, they are listed together in timetables published by Northern who list the services as Route 35.

 The lines follow the Leeds and Selby Railway between Leeds and a junction immediately east of Micklefield station.
 Stations on this section are: